geekxingyun/how-to-open-source-a-project/README.md

 - .mailmap

-provider author email so that others can contact you about this project
+provide author email so that others can contact you about this project

 - .gitattributes